waepoints/waepointstandards-documentation/outline.md

 Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from another git origin

-Definitions, Commands, Comments, and Provisions, which are matching with the Superuser Provisions stored at the address http://waepoints.github.io/waepoints-web/superuser/index.html

 Auxiliary Notes

 Modules Of The System(s) On The User’s Device

-Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and Users of
+Modules Of The Joined Compatible System(s) and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and Users of

 The Highest Priority Permitted For Module Added Material And Use Of Modules

 The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and User(s) of

+Definitions, Commands, Comments, and Provisions, which are matching with the Superuser Provisions stored at the address http://waepoints.github.io/waepoints-web/superuser/index.html

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities